enyeartc/capstone1/README.md

 ## Description:
 In order to reward and retain talent some companies offer Stock Options, this is the right to purchase stock at a specific price.
 If I have an option to buy stock at $40 and the stock is at $50 I make $10.
 If the stock is at $30 I have nothing.
 You can by options that allow you to make money if the stock drops, but these are not used for retention and will not be discussed here.
 As one would guess employees are not incentivized to stay at a company if the options are worthless, so some companies started offering Restricted Stock Units as a way to guarantee a bonus.
 This is giving actual stock to an employee at a lower price but less shares than the options.
 If you are awarded 1,000 shares you have a choice between 1,000 stock options or 250 RSUs or 500 stock options and 125 RSUs  Vested over 4 years.

-The question really comes down to should an employee choose Restricted Stock Units (RSU's) that have a gaureeted value.
-Or choose options where they could make 4 times the ammout.
+The question really comes down to should an employee choose Restricted Stock Units (RSU's) that have a guarantee value.
+Or choose options where they could make 4 times the amount.

 ## Case Study Goal
 To accurately create a model that will predict if an employee should choose Options or RSU's.

 ## Strategy
-Although there are three choices, this project will only see if an employee should choose options or not,  if they do not choose options they will default to RSU's.
-This will involve
+Although there are three choices, this project will only see if an employee should choose options or not.
+In order to do this I will plot a regression model, find a threshold value that will maximize the F1 value (discussed below) and this will attempt to predict if an employee should pick options or not.

 ## Data
 Initially data looks like the following, this data doesn't help for future predictions at a row by row level.
+A 0 or 1 is needed to indicate if they should pick options.
+To get this value the future values will be calculated.
 ### Initial Data
 ![image info](images/S2_data1.png)

 ### Scrubbed Data with future values
 If you notice there might not be any data for the exact day 4 years out due to weekends and holidays.
-To model this data it needs to manipulated and colapsed.
-Need to find the Monday of the week and get the mean for next 7 days etc.   There is a monthly moving average and a 4 month moving aferage, and now only one record for each week and the stock price is a mean for the seek.
+To model this data it needs to manipulated and collapsed.
+Need to find the Monday of the week and get the mean for next 7 days etc.   There is a monthly moving average and a 4 month moving average, and now only one record for each week and the stock price is a mean for the week.
 In addition the future value of the Options and RSU are calculated, if the Options value is higher then a 1 is in the 'Options' column.
+For example if an employee picks 1000 options and the price is $30 when granted, and the price in 4 years is $35 then the differnce is $5 * 1000, for $5,000 total.
+For the RSU's the price is simply $35 * 250 or $8750, in this case the value would be 0 for RSU's.
+In the first line below the stock moved from 17.3 to 34.989  a difference of 17.6879 or $17,685 but for RSU's it would be 34.989 * 250 or $8747.25.

 ![image info](images/S2_data2.png)
-### This is the data we are working with
+visualized below
 ![image info](images/pricess.png)

-Below displays missing data.
-Notice data at the end for 4 years that would need to removed.
+Visualized below are NaN values.
+Notice data at the end for 4 years that would need to removed since it takes 4 years to fully vest, the zebra pattern in middle column is becasue of weekends and holidays this will be removed when compressed to weekly mean prices.
 ![image info](images/msnoAllRows.png)
-As this was collapsed there are numerious 0 and NaN values before moving average started and then at the end.
-The missing data in the middle was taken care of by collapsing the data to weekly.
+After collapsing the data, data is clean and ready to model

 ![image info](images/msnoSubset.png)

 The total rows was 270 weeks of data to analize.
 Of this data the choice of Options was 209 out of the 270 which is 77%.
 This makes it more difficult to improve over just picking Options.
+For example the current data is as follows.
+1    209 Pick Options
+0     61 Pick RSU's

 ![image info](images/S1pairplot3.png)
 ### Map Moving Average to Future Mean